weakish/weakish.github.com/dive-into/osx.md

 - Also, `C-s` and `C-r` for search is unavailable.
 - shrink/extend-selection, add an additional `Shift` key but not needing to enter the selection mode (`C-SPC`) first.

-However, my keyboad has arrow keys and I feel using arrow keys are more nature.
+My keyboad has arrow keys and I feel using arrow keys are more nature.

 ## Trackpad